2 dead in New Jersey after flood waters carry away vehicle during heavy rains that hit Northeast

 Most flash flood watches and warnings had expired in parts of New Jersey, New York and Pennsylvania as the rain moved on.

-In one flooded North Plainfield, New Jersey, neighborhood, a house caught on fire and collapsed, possibly due to an explosion, not long after the family inside had evacuated, authorities said.
-No injuries were reported.
+In one flooded North Plainfield, New Jersey, neighborhood, a house caught on fire and collapsed.
+Murphy said there was an explosion at the house but the family was not home and there were no injuries.
+The cause was under investigation.

+New York City officials said their venerable sewer system worked as well as it could but simply was not built to handle rain that fell at the second-highest rate ever recorded in Central Park, surpassed only by the remnants of 2021’s Hurricane Ida.

+“Imagine putting a two-liter bottle of water into a one-liter bottle.
+Some of it’s going to spill,” Environmental Protection Commissioner Rohit Aggarwala said at a virtual news briefing Tuesday.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.